Apricot Pie -easy, fresh summer dessert

 Equipment for making Apricot pie

-There’s my version of a super easy and delicious summertime Apricot Pie.
+There’s my version of a super-easy and delicious summertime Apricot Pie.
 Make one for yourself before the apricots are all gone for the year!

 Connect with us through our social media pages!
-Facebook, Instagram, Pinterest, Twitter.
+FacebookInstagramPinterestTwitter.

-If you have any questions or comments, please ask in comment section below.
-We’d love to hear from you!
+Please ask any questions or share your comments in the comments section below.
+We’d love to hear from you.

-I hope you enjoyed the recipe today!
+I hope you enjoyed the recipe today.

 Enjoy.
 And have fun cooking!

-Binky's signature
+Binky's signaturePin

 Apricot Pie